pepaslabs/GlitchyTable/README.md

 }
 ```

-For context, the full source of the implementation is available [here](https://github.com/pepaslabs/GlitchyTable/blob/master/1%20The%20Problem/GlitchyTable/GlitchyTable/GlitchyTableViewController.swift).
+(For additional context, the full source of the implementation is available [here](https://github.com/pepaslabs/GlitchyTable/blob/master/1%20The%20Problem/GlitchyTable/GlitchyTable/GlitchyTableViewController.swift).)

 The result is a `UITableView` with terrible scrolling performance, as shown in this [video](http://gfycat.com/ImpassionedBoilingCoyote):